Jason-cs18/Jason-cs18.github.io/_pages/intro.md

 # Bio
-He is currently a Ph.D. candidate in Computer Science at NYU, supervised by [Sam Bowman](https://cims.nyu.edu/~sbowman/).
+He is currently a Ph.D. candidate in Computer Science at NYU, under the supervision of [Sam Bowman](https://cims.nyu.edu/~sbowman/).
 His research focuses on reliable vision systems and efficient ML systems.
-Before joining NYU, he obtained his M.Tech from Purdue University and B.Tech from Sichuan University.
-He also collaborates with [Prof. Yuanchao Shu](https://yshu.org) from Zhejiang University and [Dr. Shiqi Jiang](https://chrisplus.me/) from Microsoft Research.
+Prior to joining NYU, he earned his M.Tech from Purdue University and B.Tech from Sichuan University.
+He collaborates closely with [Prof. Yuanchao Shu](https://yshu.org) from Zhejiang University and [Dr. Shiqi Jiang](https://chrisplus.me/) from Microsoft Research.